-The conservation esement on privately owned wooded property preserves open space on Cliff Island and the scenic views from Casco Bay, ensuring that all boaters passing by Cliff Island can enjoy an essentially undeveloped, prominant headland.
+The conservation easement on privately owned wooded property preserves open space on Cliff Island and the scenic views from Casco Bay, ensuring that all boaters passing by Cliff Island can enjoy an essentially undeveloped, prominent headland.
 There is no public access.

 1998, Owned by OCT, 1 Acre

 Previously owned by CMP, this small island located off the western edge of Long Island is managed for recreational day use by the Maine Island Trails Association.
 The steep ledge shoreline rises to a dense growth of roses and bayberry.

 2000, Easement, 15.4 Acres

 Owned by the Cliff Island Corporation for Athletics, Conservation and Education (ACE), the ballfield abuts The Bluffs and is used for many community recreational purposes.
 A freshwater marsh, set between two beaches, hosts many migratory birds on their north-south migration.

 Located in the center of Cliff Island opposite the Ferry Wharf, this parcel was donated by Mary Brackett to ACE.
 The easement allows passive recreational use of the community swimming hole.
 The shorefront is used for the storing of boats and fishing gear in the winter.

 2001, Owned by OCT, 1.5 Acres